yoarajota/poc-ai-language-learn/README.md

 # Speech Pronunciation Correction Desktop App

-A **real-time desktop application** built with **Python + PyQt6** that corrects speech pronunciation by processing live audio, transcribing it into text, refining it with a Large Language Model (LLM), comparing phonetic representations, and providing auditory feedback via Text-to-Speech (TTS).
-The app connects to a WebSocket server to display incoming phrases in real time.
+A **real-time desktop application** built with **Python + PyQt6** that corrects speech pronunciation by processing live audio!

-## CURRENT TRYED APPROACH
-### Conclusion: this approach is not optimal/functional.
+## ⚠️ Current Status: Experimental & Non-Functional Approach

+> **Important:**
+> The approach illustrated by this README.MD is not optimal/functional.
+When found the right approach, this doccument will be updated.

 ## 🚀 Features